simonv3/take-action-skagway/pages/staying-up-to-date.md

 Feel like you need to keep up on things that are happening across the world, or want to find ways to take action?

+# Statewide

+If you're willing to look into bills, the [AK legislature site](http://www.akleg.gov/basis/Bill/ActionsByDate/30) provides a breakdown of what is being talked about.

+# Nationwide

 ## [WTF Just Happened](https://whatthefuckjusthappenedtoday.com/)

 > Warning: this website has a swear word!